isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Befriender Programme (C).md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			   There are seniors who live alone with disabilities or issues caused by old age.
+			   There are seniors who live alone with disabilities, medical or chronic conditions.
+The Sembawang Grassroots Organisations are working towards engaging the elderly, matching them with releveant activities/programmes; and assessing their need (during house visits) so that their needs could be met.
+			We are looking for volunteers to take on the role of befriender to help & engage the vulnerable seniors, especially those residing alone, and to check on their well-being regularly. or issues caused by old age.
 We need volunteers to take on the role of befriender to help them or listen to their problems.
 		</td>
 	</tr>
 </table>